gfalgueras/arumu/README.md

-# Arumu - SQL Query Manager
+# Arumu - SQL Manager

-Arumu is a modern and fast desktop application for interacting with MySQL databases, designed to enhance the workflow of developers and database administrators.
+Inspired by HeidiSQL, Arumu is a modern and fast desktop application for interacting with SQL databases, designed to enhance the workflow of developers and database administrators.
 Built with modern web technologies, it features an attractive user interface and a powerful SQL editor.

 ## 🚀 Technologies